 The “#ifndef” Way

-The indentifier just has to be some unique word that won’t be used as an identifier for another header guard.
-Usually the filename without the extension is used as the indentifier, for example, if the file controlled the flashing of led’s, you could use
+The identifier just has to be some unique word that won’t be used as an identifier for another header guard.
+Usually the filename without the extension is used as the identifier, for example, if the file controlled the flashing of led’s, you could use.

 The “#pragma once” Way

 The other way to create a header guard is to use the #pragma once directive.
-This approach has been supported by most compilers for a smaller length of time the #ifndef method, but in todays you can be confident that most compilers support it (including GCC).
+This approach has been supported by most compilers for a smaller length of time than the #ifndef method, but in today’s world you can be confident that most compilers support it (including GCC).

-This method in some cases allows faster compilation and greater optimisation, due to the compiler being able to determine weather to include code before the pre-processor is run.
-It also is simpler to write, and does not require any termination code at the end of file as does the #ifndef method.
+This method in some cases allows faster compilation and greater optimisation, due to the compiler being able to determine whether to include code before the pre-processor is run.
+It also is simpler to write, and does not require any termination code at the end of file (as does the #ifndef method).